Aerhhh/SkyWars/README.md

 This is my implementation of the SkyWars minigame.
 It is quite basic but contains the classic SkyWars experience.

+It is still somewhat unfinished, but at this time there are no plans to continue development.
+The basic game, however, works as it should once everything is configured correctly.

 # Setup

 This plugin was created for Spigot 1.20.1.